 - Some leafy green vegetables including collard greens, turnip greens and kale

 - Beans including soybeans, chickpeas and black beans

 Vegetarians should consume a variety of iron sources to meet daily requirements.
 Consuming a good source of vitamin C (citrus fruits, peppers, tomatoes) at each meal increases iron absorption.

 - Fortified breakfast cereals

-- Some dark green, leafy greens
+- Some dark leafy greens including spinach and chard

 Protein is found in most plant foods as well as animal foods.
 Your body will make its own complete protein if a variety of foods and enough calories are eaten during the day.

 - Legumes such as beans, peas and lentils

 - Whole grains

 B12 is found in all foods of animal origin, including eggs and dairy products.
 An adequate intake of vitamin B12 generally is not a concern for vegetarians who eat some dairy products or eggs.
 Vegans, however, need to supplement their diet by choosing foods fortified with vitamin B12 or by taking a vitamin B12 (cobalamin) supplement.